Colombia's San Andres island offers visitors turquoise waters, sandy beaches, and boatloads of beach bars.

 I first learned about this small Caribbean island in 2009 from my Lonely Planet guidebook, which I bought in Madrid days before flying to Colombia.

-In recent years, as tourism to the country has grown, so too have the number of foreigners adding San Andres to their Colombia travel plans.
+In recent years, as tourism has grown, so too have the number of foreigners adding San Andres to their Colombia travel plans.

 - Pretty waters